mohamedwaleed77/E-Commerce_MERN_Fullstack_AMIT/README.md

 - Profile view and update for authenticated users.

 ### 🛒 Product Catalog
-- Browse products with images, descriptions, prices, and ratings.
+- Browse products with images,descriptions, prices.
-- Filter products by category, price, and rating.
+- Filter products by category, and price.
-- Detailed product pages with stock availability and user reviews.
+- Stock availability and user reviews.
 - Pagination for improved navigation.

 ### 🧺 Shopping Cart